Published on

 When you have the right balance, your hot tub water is clear, clean, and safe to enjoy.
 With the right products and a bit of know-how, you can maintain your hot tub’s water balance perfectly.

-Understanding pH and alkalinity is key to managing your hot tub water. pH measures how acidic or basic the water is, while alkalinity refers to the water's capacity to neutralize acids.
+Understanding pH and total alkalinity is key to managing your hot tub water. pH measures how acidic or basic the water is, while alkalinity refers to the water's capacity to neutralize acids.
 The two are closely linked because alkalinity acts as a buffer, keeping the pH level stable.

+Like pool water, hot tub water can experience pH fluctuations due to environmental factors and usage patterns.
 Common reasons for a rise in pH and alkalinity include:

 To maintain the right balance in your hot tub, chemical adjustments are a good strategy.
 Pick one of these three strategies to do it effectively: